needabetterusername/ExData_Plotting1/README.md

 ## Introduction

+This repository is a submission for Project 1 of the "Exploratory Data Analysis" course offered via Coursera by John Hopkins University.

+A total of 4 PNG format images are supplied along with the necessary R code to recreate them fom the source data file.
+The period covered is Feb 1 - Feb 2, 2007.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning